0xsharz/thinkific-downloader-latest/README.md

 1. Log in to the course website.
 2. Open Developer Tools (**F12**) and go to the **Network** tab.
 3. Refresh the page.
-4. Click the first request in the list.
+4. Find the request with endpoint /api/course_player/v2/courses/.
 5. Scroll to **Request Headers** and copy the value of `Cookie`.

 ## ▶️ Usage